simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ## Creating the Get Unique Items Activity

-It's similar as the previous function.
+It's similar to the previous function.

 ### function.json
 ```json